Galois groups of low dimensional abelian varieties over finite fields: The weighted permutation representation

+Take the matrix representing the latter and make the following operations.
+First, for each complex conjugate pair of roots in $R_A$, remove the row corresponding to precisely one of the roots.
+Next, for each element of $\cP_L$, replace the column corresponding to it with $\# G_A /\#\cP_L$ copies of itself.

+Observe that the operations above do not change the rank.
+Now, after possibly permuting the rows and columns, the matrix is precisely the matrix given in the definition of the angle rank of a weighted permutation representation. \end{proof}

-Observe that every such map $\vecsp{\QQ}{X_{2d}} \rightarrow \QQ^{\ell}$ satisfying the properties above gives rise to a weighted permutation representation.
-To prove that a certain weighted representation cannot occur, it suffices to show that there does not exist a lift $\QQ^{2d} \rightarrow \QQ^{\ell}$ satisfying the conditions above.
+Observe that for any positive integer $n$, every map $\vecsp{\QQ}{X_{2d}} \rightarrow \QQ^{n}$ satisfying the properties above gives rise to a weighted permutation representation.
+To prove that a certain weighted representation cannot occur, it suffices to show that there does not exist a lift $\QQ^{2d} \rightarrow \QQ^{n}$ satisfying the conditions above.